Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit; John Jess, Pixabay

 The puppy stage is the critical time for training.
-Goldendoodles are highly intelligent, thanks to the smart genes passed down from their parents, but they still need training from you.
+Goldendoodles are highly intelligent, but they still need consistent training from you.
 Teaching them basic commands, like “sit,” “stay,” or “down,” goes a long way and introduces them to discipline.

-As far as nutrition, feed you doodle pup kibble formulated specifically for puppies, preferable a large-breed puppy food.
+For nutrition, feed your puppy a high-quality diet formulated for their life stage.
+Standard-sized Goldendoodles may benefit from large-breed puppy food, while smaller ones may not require it.
 You can also check with a vet on how much to feed to ensure they’re getting the right amount of nutrition during this critical stage.
 You can go by the directions on the bag but consult with a vet to be safe.

 Young Adult